emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 ## HTTP API

-Previously, "Applications" dashboard section was used to manage API access credentials.
-Now "API Key" section should be used to create credentials.
-The credentials consist of API Key and Secret Key that can be respectively used as username and password in HTTP basic auth.
+Previously, **Applications** menu on Dashboard was used to manage API access credentials.
+Now **API Key** is used to create credentials.
+The credentials consist of API Key and Secret Key that can be respectively used as username and password in HTTP basic authentication.
 Secret Key is only displayed once when credentials are created, but cannot be obtained again later.

 1. Port 8081 has been merged into port 18083, and the HTTP API is accessed through port 18083.
 2. Can not use Dashboard username/password to access HTTP API. **Must** use API Key instead.